nautobot/nautobot/nautobot/docs/plugins/development.md

         fields = ('id', 'name', 'sound')
 ```

-Next, we'll create a generic API view set that allows basic CRUD (create, read, update, and delete) operations for Animal instances.
+Next, create a generic API view set that allows basic CRUD (create, read, update, and delete) operations for Animal instances.
 This is defined in `api/views.py`:

 ```python
 # api/views.py